Graphic Definition of Sative

 Sative adj.
 Sown; cultivated; not wild.

 The word "sative" is derived from the Latin word sativus, which means "planted" or "cultivated."
 It is most commonly used in the context of plants, particularly referring to crops that are cultivated or grown intentionally for use.
 In a more figurative sense, "sative" suggests something that is nurtured or brought into being through care and attention.
-It evokes the image of something that has been deliberately fostered to grow or thrive, whether it's a physical plant or a concept, idea, or skill that has been cultivated over time.
+It evokes the image of something that has been deliberately fostered to grow or thrive, whether it is a physical plant or a concept, idea, or skill that has been cultivated over time.

 In literature, the word "sative" can symbolize growth and development, the idea of something being carefully tended to until it flourishes.
 It speaks to the deliberate, often patient process of creation or cultivation, whether that be in nature, relationships, or intellectual pursuits.